 While visiting wine shops in towns, don’t miss the opportunity to also sample local delicacies that can also be purchased along with local virgin olive oils and other tasty local products that you can enjoy while on vacation or take back home with you.

 Sometimes our guests travel with family members or companions who either don’t drink wine or are not yet of legal age.
-That’s why our wine tours to Montepulciano and Montalcino are such a success, even non-drinkers can enjoy visiting these Tuscany tours and sightseeing without participating in wine tasting.
+That’s why our Tuscany wine tours to Montalcino and Montepulciano are included in the best wine tours from Rome to Tuscany.
+Even non-drinkers can enjoy visiting these Tuscany tours and sightseeing without participating in wine tasting.
 Surprisingly, also winery visits are a delight without partaking in wine.

 Wineries in Tuscany are often situated in some of the most beautiful regions in Tuscany, surrounded by a serene atmosphere and gorgeous landscapes that reveal the soul of Tuscany for all to delight in.

 There are many wine estates throughout Tuscany, and many welcome guests on tours of their wineries, sample their wines in their wine-tasting halls and even prepare gourmet lunches.

 Winery tours require advance reservations and are offered at a fee, which is a wonderful opportunity to learn more about the art of winemaking and visit the wine cellars.

 Some of the wonderful wineries in Tuscany and the Chianti region are Tenuta Fanti in Montalcino featured in our Nectar of the Gods Tuscany Winery Tour from Rome, Castello Banfi featured in our Tuscany Castles and Wine Tour from Rome, or Vignamaggio, Vicchiomaggio, and Castello Brolio in Chianti.

 Whether you are drinking Vino Nobile di Montepulciano, Brunello di Montalcino, or Chianti Sangiovese is always the dominant grape.